alexpaul/UIKit/Contacts-App-Challenge.md

 * UITableView
 * UITableViewDataSource or UITableViewDiffableDataSource
 * UITableViewCell
+* UIImageView
 * UITableViewDelegate
 * Segueing in iOS
-* Custom Protocol / Delegation, Unwind Segue
+* Custom Protocol / Delegation, Unwind Segue, Completion Handler
-* UIImagePickerController, UIImagePickerControllerDelegate
+* UIImagePickerController, UIImagePickerControllerDelegate, UINavigationControllerDelegate

 #### Build a Contacts app that does the following: